 Spend a few days in Tbilisi and you’ll start to realise just how integral food is to Georgian life and culture.
 Nothing says ‘Georgia’ more than a heaving plate of khinkali dumplings, a cheese-stuffed khachapuri and a carafe of amber wine shared between friends.
+The best place to learn about Georgian cuisine is, of course, at the dinner table.
+The second best place is at the Dezerter Bazaar, the main Tbilisi market.

 Maybe ‘fresh’ isn’t the first word I would reach for when describing Georgian food (Heavy?
 Rich?); but the cuisine is fiercely regional and locally grown/slaughtered/brewed/prepared/pickled ingredients feature prominently in most recipes.
 One of my favourite dishes is a traditional Georgian salad: thick wedges of cucumber and tomato smothered in a creamy walnut sauce and finished with handfuls of parsley – yum!